Hospitality Training News and Guides

 • Following state-specific liquor laws and licensing regulations

-• Supplying alcohol to minors: Fines can reach thousands of dollars, licence suspension or cancellation
+• Supplying alcohol to minors: Fines, licence suspension or cancellation

 • Serving intoxicated customers: Fines for both staff and venue owners

-• Operating without RSA certification: Legal action and employment termination
+• Operating without RSA: Legal action and employment termination

 Find State and Territory Alcohol Laws